sidpalas/devops-directive-website/content/posts/2020/04/password-protected-website/index.md

 #### Custom OAuth screen

-The default Oauth consent screen is fairly boring, but can be customized with logo image, application homepage link, etc... from [Google Cloud Console](https://console.cloud.google.com/apis/credentials/consent)
+The default OAuth consent screen is fairly boring but can be customized with a logo image, application homepage link, etc... from [Google Cloud Console](https://console.cloud.google.com/apis/credentials/consent)

 {{< img "images/oauth-screen.png" >}}